 Young Lawyers provides mentoring that exposes youth to the benefits of continuing their education beyond high school.
 Law students are paired with high school students to provide one-on-one help with trial preparation and weekly homework, and to share their own experiences as undergraduate students and reasons for pursuing a legal career.
 Program participants also hear from attorneys working in different areas of the justice system.
-LLS alumni are regularly guest speakers and last year André Birotte, Jr., U.S. Attorney for the Central District of California, made a special appearance.
+LLS alumni are regularly guest speakers and last year André Birotte, Jr., then formerly the U.S. Attorney for the Central District of California, currently the U.S. District Court Judge of the Central District of California, made a special appearance.

 In addition to this mentoring and exposure to diverse legal careers, community youth learn the legal fundamentals necessary to serve as attorneys and witnesses in a mock trial.
 The curriculum includes:

 - Direct and cross examination of witnesses